 You have an AWARD WINNING School Nutrition ProgramForsyth County School Nutrition Program won yet another USDA Best Practice Award for promotion of healthy school meals in our School Meals Expo, the Georgia Farm to School - Golden Raddish Award (Silver level) and a $91,000 USDA Farm to School Grant to further develop our school gardens.School Nutrition News BitesWe are always looking for ways to better serve our students and our community.
 You can now join us on Facebook and look for our blogs in the near future.
 Stay tuned, we want to hear from you.

-Be sure to check out our A+ Breakfast Menus that were launched last year in all schools.
+Be sure to check out our A+ Breakfast Menus that offer many regular choices in all schools.
 Each morning your child can start up their brain at school with a variety of breakfast choices offered every day.
 Five plus menu items are offered daily so one is sure to find a favorite, lovingly prepared for our students.
-And remember, all students eligible for free or reduced priced lunch, also qualify for the same benefit at breakfast.
+Please remember that all students eligible for free or reduced priced lunch, also qualify for the same benefit at breakfast.

 We have also enhanced our lunch menus with a few new and improved products and ideas.
 Do not just presume the chicken nugget of yesterday is the same today.
 Join us for lunch and if you are not sure about a product offered, simply ask for a sample--on us.The Forsyth County School Nutrition Program is committed to providing our customers quality food with exceptional service.USDA Nondiscrimination Statement Spanish versionIn accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.